thegrumpys/odop/docs/Help/gettingStarted.md

 Calculation Inputs are quantities that can be modified by the user but are not subject to Constraints, FIX or manipulation by the Search process.
-You will likely need to scroll down to see the section of the main page containing Calculation Inputs.
+You will likely need to scroll down to see the section containing Calculation Inputs.
 ![Calculation Inputs](./png/CalcInput.png "Calculation Inputs")

 &nbsp;